SSProve/ssprove/README.md

 ### How to find axioms/admits

 We use the `Print Assumptions`command of Coq to list the axioms/admits on which a definition, lemma, or theorem depends.
-In `theories/Crypt/Main.v` we run this command on all the results above at once:
+In [Main.v] we run this command on all the results above at once:
 ```coq
 Print Assumptions results_from_the_paper.